 The second search, which I only went across the street:

-The second search and the third search, and the first search and the third search, vary in a major way.
-They essentially don’t even share the same top 3.
+The first two searches are near identical.
+However, the second search and the third search, and the first search and the third search, vary in a major way.
+They don’t even share the same top 3.
 Even though the last search was made from a few miles up the road, Google still made an on-the-fly adjustment to my search to serve me more accurate results based on my location at the moment I made the search.

 Are rankings not important anymore?

 Organic rankings are still incredibly important and can provide valuable insight into how your website is performing as a whole organically.
 That said, they aren’t nearly as reliable as they were 5 years ago, 3 years ago, or 3 months ago.
 In order to get a complete understanding of how your website is performing, it’s imperative that you look at your ranking report in conjunction with your organic search analytics.
 For example, if you are a shop that is on the outskirts of a major metro city, your ranking report will always be lower than what you’re actual ranking is for the people in your local area making searches.
 So, if one were to only look at the ranking report and were making big SEO decisions based off that alone, it’s possible they could find themselves actually hurting the campaign they are working on as they start risking over-optimization.

 We are always tweaking our ranking reporting system in order to be more accurate, regardless of what tricks Google may be up to.
 Ultimately, technology isn’t in a place where anyone can recreate ultra local searches that perfectly resemble what an actual human would search and see.
 That said, Autoshop Solutions has made great efforts into making sure your rankings are as accurate as currently possible so you always know how your account is performing.